-Adding a shed to your property is a great way to upgrade its aesthetics and even upgrade your home value a bit.
+Adding a shed to your property is a great way to upgrade its aesthetics and even bump up your home value a little.

-There are a million and one reasons why homeowners need to build a shed; it could be for extra storage, extra room or just because they want to spice up the look of their home.
+There are a million and one reasons why a homeowner might need to build a shed.
+It could be for extra storage, extra room, or just because they want to spice up the look of their home.

-However, shed permits are needed for shed buildings, but the good news is that it varies in all states, and you might not even need to go through much stress getting one.
+However, shed permits are needed for shed buildings, but the good news is that requirements vary in all states, and you might not even need to go through much stress getting one.

-Depending on the type and size of shed you intend to build, you might need to get special permits, or you are at risk of the government bringing down your shed.
+Depending on the type and size of shed you intend to build on your land, you might need to get special permits or be at risk of the government taking down your shed.

 So, let's find out whether you need additional permits to build a shed in Hartford, and if yes, how you can go about it.